Location Loop 1604 at Bandera Rd. (access road intersections)

 lanes via a signalized crossover about 100 to 150 yards upstream of

 the near-side intersection with Loop 1604.
-That traffic will then cross
+That parallel roadway then

-then make a free left turn onto the access road.
-(The turnarounds will
+free left turn onto the access road.
+The

-longer be allowed to make a left turn from Bandera to Loop 1604 at the
+longer allowed to make a left turn from Bandera to Loop 1604 where it

 the diagrams below for a depiction of these changes.)

-each in San Marcos and Austin and one in Cedar Park.
+each in San Marcos and Austin as well as one in Cedar Park.
 The design

 has been used successfully in several other states as well.